INSIGHTS IN ACTION

 Misunderstanding and Oversimplifying SaaS ARR

-In lieu of the standard ARR calculation, SaaS companies will often substitute other methods in order to arrive at a measure of annual recurring revenue.
+In lieu of the standard ARR calculation, SaaS companies will often substitute other methods in order to arrive at a measure of Annual Recurring Revenue.
 But, when the nuances of SaaS accounting and the subscription model aren’t taken into consideration, these businesses are incorporating a dangerous amount of guesswork.

 Let’s take a look at specific situations where ARR can be easily misunderstood and contribute to guesswork, confusion, and a false sense of company health.